Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Experiments

 Naively, better pre-trained denoisers should improve the gains with composed fine-tuning.
 For example, the \spoc~denoiser is not as effective as the \sanstype~denoiser, which correlates with less gains with composed fine-tuning.
-Interestingly, the relationship between pre-trained denoiser quality and downstream performance is not straightforward.
+Interestingly, the relationship between pre-trained denoiser quality and downstream performance is not always straightforward.
 Table~\ref{table:masked-lm} shows results when we train a \sanstype~denoiser using random word deletions (no perturbations with any domain knowledge of code).
-The baseline with test-time denoiser worsens from 58.4\% to 46.2\% (correct rate), suggesting that the denoiser is worse when trained with the random deletion objective.
-However, the downstream standard and composed fine-tuning performance improve substantially for both in- and out-of-distribution examples.
-Thus the new denoiser (using more canonical perturbations) is worse at correcting baseline outputs but improves fine-tuning results.
-The effect of pre-training on the downstream performance after adaptation should be a topic of further investigation.
+The baseline with test-time denoiser worsens from 58.4\% to 46.2\% in accuracy, suggesting that the denoiser is worse when trained with the random deletion objective.
+However, the downstream standard and composed fine-tuning accuracies improve substantially for both in- and out-of-distribution examples.
+Thus the new denoiser, which uses more generic perturbations, is worse at correcting baseline outputs but improves fine-tuning results.
+The effect of pre-training on the downstream performance after adaptation merits further investigation.

-\section{OOD generalization in image generation}
+\subsection{OOD generalization in image generation}

 We evaluate the general framework of composed training with a denoiser on font image generation from unseen attribute combinations, a natural OOD generalization task.
 Generating missing characters is useful when prototyping a new font~\cite{miyazaki2020automatic,tenenbaum2000separating}.
 From a few user-supplied characters, the model fills in the rest.
-This task closely mirrors the theoretical setup, where the input is low-dimensional (index of the font and character type) to a high-dimensional output (image).
+This task closely mirrors the theoretical setup, where the input is low-dimensional (index of the font and character type) and the output is high-dimensional (image).
 Qualitatively, image samples from our composed predictor are clearer and has less artifacts.